Week 12 NFL betting guide, expert picks, props, DFS, fantasy football rankings

 SportsLine's team of Vegas experts and its proven model and experts to get you ready for Week 12 NFL betting

 No team has a worst NFL spread record than Washington, but with it on a bye, you'll have to pick on other teams with your Week 12 NFL bets.
-Tennessee could be that squad as it has just one more ATS victory than the Commanders, and the Titans take on a Seattle team which has covered a league-high eight times.
+Tennessee could be that squad as it has just one more ATS victory than the Commanders, and the Titans take on a Seattle team which has covered a league-high eight times, including being 5-0 ATS on the road as it will visit Tennessee.
 A thorough Week 12 NFL betting guide will look at trends like these, while also taking into account recent performances, injuries and more to allow you to be fully informed before making any NFL predictions.

 Join SportsLine here, and for a limited time get your first month for $1 using promo code CHAMPIONSHIP.